charlotkroon/leeseenboek-client/README.md

 -   As a user who loves reading books I want to be able to sign up and create an account.  ✔️
 -   As a user I want to be able to search and discover new books in a big database.  ✔️
 -   As a user I want to have my own profile page. ✔️
 -   As a user I want to have the ability to post the book I am currently reading.
+[CURRENTLY IN PROGRESS]
 -   Aas a user I want to be able to add friends.
 -   As a user I want to have discussions about a specific book and give reviews.
 -   As a user I want to find book quotes of a specific book.